tie-set/stadle_docs/docs/overview.rst

 - Aggregator

-  - A core functionality which helps aggregation process.
+  - A core FL server functionality that conducts aggregation process.
   - Packaged as a command inside `stadle` library.
   - `stadle aggregator [args]`

-- Client

-  - A core functionality which helps executing the machine learning code from client side.
-  - Packaged inside `stadle` library as a class.
-    - `from stadle import BasicClient`
-    - `class BasicClient` is used to let `stadle` know that the following code is going to be ML.

 - Agent

+  - A core functionality and libraries that help integrating the local ML engine and/or models into the STADLE platform.
   - In charge of communicating with `stadle` core functions.
-  - Let's `stadle` know which agent is trying to aceess and perform actions.
-  - Helpful in restricting access to malicious actors.
+  - Packaged inside `stadle` library as a class.
+  - `from stadle import BasicClient / IntegratedClient`
+  - `class BasicClient / IntegratedClient` is used to integrate training, testing, validation functions of the local ML process.

 Ready to get started?
 Great!
 Click here for installation steps.